leezer3/OpenBVE-Site/download/index.md

 <img src="/images/apple.png" alt="Apple Icon">

+Please note that on Catalina and higher, OpenBVE uses a more limited OpenGL based main menu.
+Please see the following issue for more details / discussion: <https://github.com/leezer3/OpenBVE/issues/384>
+Some testing has been done on Apple M1 based machines, and whilst these appear to work correctly, they are not officially supported.
 OpenBVE is provided as an installable .DMG file.
-Please note that unfortunately, OpenBVE is only compatible with Mojave and previous at the present time.
-Please see the following issue for more details: <https://github.com/leezer3/OpenBVE/issues/384>

 ### Stable Version:

 The most recent stable version of OpenBVE is:

-<a href="https://github.com/leezer3/OpenBVE/releases/download/1.8.1.0/OpenBVE-1.8.1.0.dmg" class="btn btn-info">1.8.1.0 (2021-07-16)</a>
+<a href="https://github.com/leezer3/OpenBVE/releases/download/1.8.2.0/OpenBVE-1.8.2.0.dmg" class="btn btn-info">1.8.2.0 (2021-11-06)</a>

 ---